See and Do in London

 St. Paul's Cathedral

-Sir Christopher Wren’s 1675 masterpiece is a truly iconic London building that miraculously survived the German bombing in World War II.
-Head inside for some rare peace from the frenetic pace of the London business world.
+Sir Christopher Wren’s 1675 masterpiece is a truly iconic London building that miraculously survived the Blitz in World War II.
+Head inside for some rare peace and quiet from the frenetic pace of the London streets.

 Tower of London